ZawadSadaf/Code-Archive/April 2020/CS425/README.md

 credentials and privileges.

 ### Privileges
-1- Users with admin privileges can do the following:
+**1.** Users with admin privileges can do the following:
-a.
-Create a new employee
+- Create a new employee
-b.
-Set up tables: order table, employee, model table for product, inventory
+- Set up tables: order table, employee, model table for product, inventory
-c.
-Grant access
+- Grant access
-d.
-Access and create the business reporting ….
+- Access and create the business reporting ….

-2- The sale person should be able to view:
+**2.** The sale person should be able to view:
-a.
-View and update customer
+- View and update customer
-b.
-Create an Order
+- Create an Order
-c.
-Access sales reports
+- Access sales reports

-3- Users with engineer privileges can do the following:
+**3.** Users with engineer privileges can do the following:
-a.
-Access and update model
+- Access and update model
-b.
-Access and update inventory
+- Access and update inventory
-c.
-Limited view to employee information, first and last name, title ….
+- Limited view to employee information, first and last name, title ….

-4- Users with HR privileges can do the following:
+**4.** Users with HR privileges can do the following:
-a.
-Access and update of employee information
+- Access and update of employee information
-b.
-View of employee and associated sales number
+- View of employee and associated sales number

 ### Reporting and analytics
 The admin will have the capability of running business analytics reports that will help them monitor